rollfacedk/Rotations/README.md

-# Credits goes to Rubim
+#ALL credits goes to Rubim

 I can do the updating since Rubim is been busy